henriquebortoletto/henriquebortoletto/README.md

  :wave: Hi :wave:
 ---

 Hi, my name is Henrique.
-I am 29 years old and I currently work as a dev.
-Technology fell on parachutes in my life a little late, until, when I came across, I was graduating in another area without even liking it.
-Even at that time, the challenges of solving small problems were already consuming me, I was always fascinated by a screen with several lines of code knowing that they could impact the world so much.
+I am 29 years old and currently working as a full dev.
+Technology has fallen into the parachute in my life.
 Nothing like a notebook and spotify playing a rap to help build something big.

 :notebook_with_decorative_cover: **Stacks I currently work on**

-- JavaScript and jQuery
+- JavaScript
 - HTML5 CSS3 and SCSS
 - PHP
-- Bootstrap
+- Node
 - WooCommerce
 - React (Coming soon) :fire: